rpeszek/my-blogs/posts/2022-01-03-ts-types-part3.md

 ```

 see also [_add_blank_target functions with fewer parameters are assignable to functions that take more parameters](https://github.com/Microsoft/TypeScript/wiki/FAQ#why-are-functions-with-fewer-parameters-assignable-to-functions-that-take-more-parameters).
+This is convenient, it can safe a few characters when writing programs.
+It is also, IMO, dangerous and complex.
 We have seen this leading to surprising behavior in [_add_blank_target Part 1, Compilation bloopers](2021-12-12-ts-types-part1.html#compilation-bloopers) section.
 _side_note_end